usmcamgrimm/usmcamgrimm/README.md

 ![Sitting at the beach](https://github.com/usmcamgrimm/usmcamgrimm/blob/master/photo.jpg)

-### Towed Artillery to Front-End Developer
+### Towed Artillery to Database Administration

 I am a veteran of the United States Marine Corps.
 From working on artillery to writing code, it's been an amazing journey.
-Initially I sought a career in database management and was studying SQL, MSSQL Server administration, and Oracle Database.
-I found [Vets Who Code](https://vetswhocode.io/), and through this organization, I learned front-end development.
-Now, I'm part of the Codepen team.
-I love to use the skills I've learned, while developing them further, to build cool stuff for others.
+After working with data as part of a card access database, I initially sought a career in database administration and studied SQL, MSSQL Server administration, and Oracle Database.

 ### Android Development

 Android custom ROMs and graphics design launched my love for code, and made me realize I could make a career of something I enjoy.
 I've built custom frameworks, themes, and kernels.
 I have designed logos for developer teams and created hundreds of wallpapers.

+### Vets Who Code and Front-End Development

+I transitioned from database administration to web development after taking classes first in HTML and then JavaScript.
+While I enjoyed working with data, I found it more rewarding to create websites and content.
+I then found [Vets Who Code](https://vetswhocode.io/), and through this organization, studied front-end development.
+Working with, and learning from, veterans while developing skills has been an amazing and rewarding experience.
+I love using these new skills, while developing them further, to build cool stuff for others.

 <p align="center">